Nikolay Drozdov: Scientific and social work

 In 1993 and 1995, he participated in the expeditions of the Russian icebreaker Yamal (to the North Pole and on the Northern Sea Route) and on the ship "Discoverer" (along the coast of Alaska and Canada).

 Since 1996, he was a member of the High Advisory Council on Sustainable Development under the United Nations Secretary-General.

 In 2002, as part of the International Expedition, made a landing on the North Pole and spent a week in the ice camp Barneo.
 In the same year, a member of the expert council of the national award "Crystal Compass".

 In 2000, in Petrozavodsk city, he defended his PhD thesis in Biological Sciences (having no dissertation text, based on several works) on the topic “Fauna, animal population and protection of biological diversity in arid regions of the Earth”.

 In 2014, he was elected to the Civic Chamber of the Russian Federation of the 5th legislature (by 2017).
 He is a member of Public Council of the International Public Movement "We love Russia".

+Religious belief

+Nikolay Nikolaevich Drozdov is a Christian who follows traditional Orthodox values.
+He adheres to Christian principles, emphasizing harmony with nature and spiritual growth.